IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario3/README.md

 # Topic 3: Solution Architecture
 Below describe the high-level solution architecture for a simple scenario 3 solution.
-By using IBM IIB/ACE transformation advisor's TADataCollector, we can analyse the current monolith IIB/ACE application.
+By using IBM IIB/ACE transformation advisor's TADataCollector, we can analyse the current monolithic IIB/ACE application.
 A report will be generated to recommend what are needed to refactor, in order to achieve a microservice architecture build.

 The refactor code can later be deployed in a microservices architecture on Redhat Openshift with CP4I (ACE + MQ) environment